 Dum Olav - Dum Aloo is cooked with golden fried potatoes, yogurt, ginger powder, fennel, and other hot spices to give it a unique flavor and aroma.

 Rogan Josh - The mutton meat is cooked and the ingredients are made with a combination of spices, yogurt, and browned onions.
-A healthy low-fat dish, Rogan Josh is best savored with rice or naan bread.
+Rogan Josh is best savored with rice or naan bread, a healthy low-fat dish.

 Yakhni - Yakhni is mutton cooked in a yogurt-based gravy, and the lamb is prepared in a gravy made with yogurt, mawal flowers, onion paste, and dry mint leaves.

-Travel tips and cautions to keep in mind:
+Travel tips and cautions to keep in mind when visiting Kashmir:

 Check the weather updates regularly while traveling in Kashmir since, during monsoons, severe storms become prevalent.
 And in the winters, the temperature drops below sub-zero degrees and heavy snowfall ensues.
 So, always keep an eye out for extreme weather conditions to prevent accidents.